-NCCG is a small
+As of the above date, NCCG is (or was) a small

-polygamic group or "cult" with a compound (communal residence) near
+polygamy cult with a compound (communal residence) near

 Arvika, Sweden.

 The cult was first created in England in 1984.
-It been active on the
+It been active

-internet since late 1996, and presently uses it as a recruiting,
+internet since late 1996, and presently uses it as a

 fundraising, and brainwashing tool.
-During the past few years, many of
+During the past few years,

-the people who are being affected by this cult have an internet-only
+the people who are being affected by this cult have an

 relationship with the cult's members and leaders.
-Some of the women who
+Some of the

-become involved this way may be invited to live at the compound as one
+become involved this way may be invited to live at the

 of the male cult leader's wives.
-Other than that, the internet-only
+Other than that, the

-members' visits to the compound tend to be brief, lasting a few months
+members' visits to the compound tend to be brief, lasting a

 at most.